purescript/governance/README.md

 ### Core Team Members

-The core organization team members lead the development of the language, compiler, and core libraries.
+The core team leads the development of the language, compiler, and core libraries.
 Since the language is defined by its implementation, the compiler project and associated responsibilities are what largely shape its direction and development.